timqian/chart.xkcd/readme.md

 ## About

-Chart.xkcd is a chart library plots “sketchy”, “cartoony” or “hand-drawn” styled charts.
+Chart.xkcd is a chart library that plots “sketchy”, “cartoony” or “hand-drawn” styled charts.

 Check out the [documentation](https://timqian.com/chart.xkcd/) for more instructions and links, or try out the [examples](./examples), or chat with us in [Slack](https://join.slack.com/t/t9tio/shared_invite/enQtNjgzMzkwMDM0NTE3LTE5ZTUzYjU4Y2I0YzRiZjNkYTkzMzE1ZmM0NDdmYzRlZmMxNGY1MzZlN2EwYjYyNWVlMWY0Nzk2MDBhNWZlY2I)